 Orthopaedic surgeons are required to complete a five-year surgery residency program after medical school.
 They can then choose to spend an additional year focusing on a specific specialty in orthopaedics.
 This allows them to become an expert in this area, earning them the distinction of “fellowship-trained.”
 Surgeons who complete fellowship training gain surgical, clinical, and research experience.
 They are also considered to have shown the highest level of dedication to their field and achieved the highest level of training.
 At OrthoGeorgia, we offer Orthopaedic surgeons Fellowship Trained in Spine, Hand and Upper Extremity, Total Joints, Sports Medicine, and Foot and Ankle.

 Our orthopaedic surgeons at OrthoGeorgia see patients at our seven locations in Central GA.
-These include our Macon, Macon Spine and Orthopaedic Center, Warner Robins, Kathleen, Milledgeville, Dublin, and Griffin offices.
+These include our Macon, Macon Spine and Orthopaedic Center, Warner Robins, Kathleen, Milledgeville, and Dublin offices.
 Our physician search feature provides more information about which locations each doctor is available.
 You can also give us a call if you are looking for an appointment with a specific surgeon.

 Diagnostic imaging is a crucial tool for an accurate diagnosis of orthopaedic conditions, and we are proud to offer state-of-the-art digital imaging on-site at all of our locations.
 MRI scans are available at our Macon and Warner Robins offices.
 We have installed the Signa Voyager Wide Bore MRI from GE Healthcare, which is more spacious, more comfortable, faster, and provides cleaner, crisper images than standard MRI scanners.
 CT scans are available at our Macon Spine and Orthopaedic Center and DEXA (Dual-Energy Xray Absorptiometry) scans are available at our Macon office.
 We offer digital x-ray services at all locations.